actyx-contrib/react-pond/README.md

 # React-Pond

-Use the [Actyx-Pond framework](https://developer.actyx.com/docs/pond/getting-started/) fully integrated in React.
-Expend you tool chain with `<Pond>`, `useFish`, `useRegistryFish`, `useRegistryFishMap`, `usePond`, and `useStream` to speed up your UI projects and write distributed apps in a couple of hours.
+Use the [Actyx-Pond framework](https://developer.actyx.com/docs/pond/getting-started/) fully integrated into React.
+Expand your toolchain with `<Pond>`, `useFish`, `useRegistryFish`, `useRegistryFishMap`, `usePond`, and `useStream` to speed up your UI projects and write distributed apps in a couple of hours.

 ## 📦 Installation